FlightControl-Master/MOOSE_DOCS/Beta_Test_Guide.md

-*** UNDER CONSTRUCTION ***

-You are interrested in **testing the bleeding edge functionnalities** and features added by contributors every day, and you are **not afraid of bugs** that will inevitably crop up from time to time ?
+You are interrested in **testing the bleeding edge functionalities** and features added by contributors every day, and you are **not afraid of bugs** that will inevitably crop up from time to time ?
 Then this page is for you !

 You are going to learn :

-1. How to set up your development environment
+1. **Installation:** How to set up your development environment
-2. How is the Moose repository organized
+2. **Repository:** How is the Moose repository organized
-3. How Moose is loaded in the missions and how this can make your workflow more efficient
+3. **Loading:** How Moose is loaded in the missions and how this can make your workflow more efficient
 4. How to use tools to process your .miz files efficiently
 5. How Moose's release cycle work
 6. How the Issue Tracker is managed